RPi-Benchmarking/mongodb-single-node-scalling-the-record-and-operation-counts/README.md

 # master_thesis
-this repo includes all the works which are related to my master thesis. we used Raspberry Pi
+This repo includes all the works that are related to my master thesis. in my master thesis, we benchmarked the MongoDB database with the YCSB tool as it suited the cloud environment.
+The experimental tests include a single node, a docker swarm of two nodes, and a docker swarm of five nodes.
+Then we integrated FIWARE Orion with mongoDB. we used Raspberry Pi and this simulates the edge device while the docker swarm simulates the cloud sittings.
 1. to load a record count of 5000 to the manager node, we used this command: sudo ./bin/ycsb load mongodb -s -P workloads/workloadd -p recordcount=5000 -threads 16 -p mongodb.url="mongodb://10.0.13.230:27017/ycsb_data_manager"

 2. to load a record count tho the single pi setup, we used this command: sudo ./bin/ycsb load mongodb -s -P workloads/workloada -p recordcount=100000 -threads 16 -p mongodb.url="mongodb://192.168.1.52:27017/admin"